niivue/niivue-basic-ng/README.md

 # NiivueBasicNg

-This project contains boiler plate code to get started with [Niivue](https://github.com/niivue).
+This project contains boiler plate code for an Angular app to get started with [Niivue](https://github.com/niivue).
 The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

 ## Development server